RichardByrne95/CI-MS4-TuckIn/README.md

 -   Typography

     -   One primary font was used throughout the website: 'Inter'.
 The logo, however, uses 'Baloo 2'.
 'Inter' was chosen for its easy readability and simplicity, reducing friction for users allowing them to get their food faster.
-'Baloo 2' with its rounded edged and lack of ornamentation was chosen for the logo to display a sense of carefree-ness, light-heartedness and youthfulness.
+'Baloo 2' with its rounded edge and lack of ornamentation was chosen for the logo to display a sense of carefree-ness, light-heartedness and youthfulness.
 This combines with the 'energy' of the orange colour to provide consistent messaging to the user about the type of business with whom they are interacting.

 -   Imagery